rytilahti/python-miio/README.rst

 |Chat| |PyPI version| |Build Status| |Coverage Status| |Docs| |Black| |Hound|

-This library (and its accompanying cli tool) can be used to interface with devices using Xiaomi's `miIO <https://github.com/OpenMiHome/mihome-binary-protocol/blob/master/doc/PROTOCOL.md>`__ and miOT protocols.
+This library (and its accompanying cli tool) can be used to interface with devices using Xiaomi's `miIO <https://github.com/OpenMiHome/mihome-binary-protocol/blob/master/doc/PROTOCOL.md>`__ and MIoT protocols.

 Getting started